learn-co-curriculum/rack-dynamic-routes-lab/README.md

-# Rack Routes and GET Params
+# Dynamic Routes and Status Codes

-We've provided the code for a basic list of items.
-Now it's your turn to extend it.
+We've provided a basic `Item` class.
+Let's get more information on our items.

 ## Instructions

-  1. Create a new class array called `@@cart` to hold any items in your cart
+  1. Your application should only accept the `/items/<ITEM NAME>` route.
+Everything else should `404`
-  2. Create a new route called `/cart` to show the items in your cart
+  2. If a user requests `/items/<Item Name>` it should return the price of that item
-  3. Create a new route called `/add` that takes in a `GET` param with the key `item`.
-This should check to see if that item is in `@@items` and then add it to the cart if it is.
-Otherwise give an error
+  3. IF a user requests an item that you don't have, then return a `400` and an error message